- Download our Moving to Seoul Guide (PDF)

-As with any city, there are pros and cons to moving to Seoul, but expats who make an effort to absorb the Korean culture will start to feel at home in the city.
+As with any city, Seoul has advantages and disadvantages, but expats who try to learn about and assimilate to the Korean culture will start to feel at home in the city.

-Seoul’s city motto is “the Soul of Asia,” and, once moving here, or even visiting, it's easy to see why people fall in love with this mega-city.
+Seoul’s city motto is 'the Soul of Asia' and, once moving here, or even visiting, it's easy to see why people fall in love with it.
+Below is our list of pros and cons of moving to Seoul.

 Accommodation in Seoul